x-govuk/govuk-eleventy-plugin/docs/markdown.md

 layout: side-navigation
 order: 5
 title: Markdown
-description: A lightweight markup language that allows you to add formatting to plaintext text documents.
+description: A lightweight markup language that allows you to add formatting to plain text text documents.
 related:
   sections:
     - items: